-Regular school attendance is essential for the student to make the most of his or her education - to benefit from teacher-led activities, to build each day's learning on that of the previous day, and to grow as an individual.

-- A student between the ages of 7 and 16 must attend school unless the student is otherwise legally exempted or excused.
+- Regular school attendance is essential for the student to make the most of his or her education to benefit from teacher-led activities, to build each day's learning on that of the previous day, and to grow as an individual.
+The District permits resident students of school age who are enrolled in a nonpublic or home school to enroll part-time in a District school at the parent's request. - A student between the ages of 7 and 16 must attend school unless the student is otherwise legally exempted or excused.
 A student who voluntarily attends or enrolls after his or her sixteenth birthday is required to attend each school day. - A student who persistently does not attend school for the day or any part of the school day equivalent to the length of one class period is truant and may be subject to disciplinary action.
 Truancy may also result in assessment of a penalty by a court of law against the student and his or her guardians.
 The District's Attendance Officer may request a meeting with the truant student's guardian or legal guardian to develop a truancy plan in the event of continued truancy. - The principal or designee will attempt to contact a student's guardian, guardian, or legal custodian by the end of the school day in order to inform him or her of the student's absence if no excuse has been offered.
 See Policy 3120 & 3122.